Skip to main content

 Validation of a void legal act under Dutch law

-Furthermore, Dutch law provides that null legal acts may later be validated.
-For example if the nullity resulted from the non-fulfilment of a legal conditions and these conditions are later fulfilled (article 3:58 DCC).
+Dutch law provides that null legal acts may later be validated.
+For example if the nullity resulted from the non-fulfilment of a legal condition and that condition is later fulfilled (article 3:58 DCC).

 The validation of a legal act under Dutch law has retroactive effect.